getify/foi-lang/formalization-work/Foi-Specification.md

 #### §3.8.5 Hook Resolution Through Membership

 A hook is declared on a namespace (§3.1.1) and installs there.
-A namespace declared by `deft` may be a union (§9.2.3), and its members reach its hooks: dispatch does not stop at the value's own `__ns`.
+A namespace declared by `deft` may be a union (§9.2.3), and its members reach its hooks: dispatch does not stop at the namespace the value's tag names.

 At a dispatch site -- `%` (§3.9), a comprehension marker (§3.10.9), or an arithmetic or `?=` marker (§3.1.1.4) -- resolution is one step, not a chain of fallbacks:

-1. After alias normalization (§3.10.9.1), collect every type reachable from the value's `__ns` by membership (§9.2.3), the `__ns` itself included, that declares a hook for the marker at hand.
+1. After alias normalization (§3.10.9.1), collect every type reachable by membership (§9.2.3) from the namespace the value's tag names (§3.8), that namespace included, that declares a hook for the marker at hand.
 Call this the **candidate set**.
 2. If the candidate set is empty, the marker's own missing-hook rule applies unchanged: `%` is a type error (§3.9.1); a Tier 1 comprehension is rejected and a Tier 2 comprehension expands its language-provided default (§3.10.9.3); an arithmetic or `?=` marker is rejected (§3.1.1.4).
 A Tier 2 default composes over the namespace's declared primitives, and each primitive it reaches resolves by this same procedure.
 3. If the candidate set has a unique **most specific** member -- one that is a member of every other candidate -- the hook declared there is invoked.
+4. Otherwise, read the top of the dispatch operand's view stack (§9.7.2).
+If it is a rank-1 entry (§9.7.1) naming a member of the candidate set, the hook declared there is invoked.
-4. Otherwise the expression is rejected at compile time.
+5. Otherwise the expression is rejected at compile time.
 The diagnostic names the value's namespace, the marker, and each incomparable candidate with its declaring module.

 **Most-specific-wins is forced, not chosen.** A namespace's own hook is a candidate at membership distance zero, and a union it belongs to may declare the same marker.
 If the nearer declaration did not win, a namespace could never carry a hook that a union above it also carries: a union could never supply a default that a member overrides, and delegation would have no use.
 The rule that makes distance zero win is the same rule at every distance.

-Step 4 therefore fires only when two candidates are genuinely incomparable -- the value's namespace belongs to two unions, neither a member of the other, and both declare the marker.
-Declaration order does not change the answer, which is why this rejects rather than picking.
+Step 4 is reached only when two candidates are genuinely incomparable -- the tagged namespace belongs to two unions, neither a member of the other, and both declare the marker.
+Declaration order does not change the answer, which is why order does not arbitrate.

-The **disambiguation surface** for step 4 is whether a written type annotation participates in dispatch.
-Dispatch reads `__ns` (§9.6), and an annotation does not rewrite it (§9.7.6), so no annotation redirects resolution.
-A step-4 rejection is resolved at the declarations: one of the two unions drops the marker, or the member declares its own.
-Whether a disambiguation surface should exist at all is §9.10's.
+**Step 4 is the one place a written type reaches dispatch.** Rank 1 is what the program states about the operand's type (§9.7.1): a `:as`, a `?as`-arm narrowing, or the declared-type brace.
+Rank 2 is construction evidence, which is where the tag came from -- it produced the ambiguity and cannot arbitrate it.
+Multiple rank-1 entries order among themselves by enclosure, so the top is already determined and this step adds no tiebreaking rule of its own.

+**Selection, not redirection.** The named type must be a member of the candidate set.
+A rank-1 entry naming anything else has no effect here and step 5 rejects: the annotation still does not write a namespace tag (§9.6, §9.7.6), and every hook reachable at step 4 was already reachable at step 1.
+An operand annotated as a type outside the candidate set dispatches nowhere new.

+**Steps 3 and 4 do not compete.** A candidate that is most specific settles the site before step 4 is reached, so a member's override of a union's default cannot be defeated from a use site.
+Step 4 also inherits step 5's timing: it resolves a site that would otherwise be a compile error, and adds no runtime step.

-**Constructors do not participate.** The `@` marker dispatches on a namespace handle rather than on an instance's `__ns` (§3.8), and a union declares no constructor (§9.2.3). `U@ x` against a union is rejected whether or not `U`'s members declare constructors.
+**Constructors do not participate.** The `@` marker dispatches on a namespace handle rather than on an instance's tag (§3.8), and a union declares no constructor (§9.2.3). `U@ x` against a union is rejected whether or not `U`'s members declare constructors.

 ### §3.9 The `%` Effector Call Operator